 This mechanism will fund case management/patient navigation to screening, to diagnostic testing, and to treatment.
-Applicants must ensure that there is access to treatment services for patients with cancers or precancers that are detected as a result of the project and must describe in detail the process for ensuring access to treatment services in their application.
+Applicants must ensure that there is access to treatment services for patients with precancer or cancers that are detected as a result of the project and must describe in detail the process for ensuring access to treatment services in their application.